-This UNESCO listed site is located in the south-west of the country.
-Here you will find a network of underground caves, packed with beautiful stalactites and stalagmites, as well as many other fascinating geological features.
+This UNESCO-listed site is located in the south-west of the country.
+Here you will find a network of underground caves packed with beautiful stalactites and stalagmites, as well as many other fascinating geological features.

 Bird-Watch at the UNESCO Ljubljana Marshes

-Also, there have been some significant archaeological finds (over 10,000) in the marsh with the most important being the worlds oldest wooden wheel dating back to 3350-3100BC.
-Archaeologists have also discovered a settlement of pile dwellings which dates back to 5000BC.
+Also, there have been some significant archaeological finds (over 10,000) in the marsh, with the most important being the world’s oldest wooden wheel dating back to 3350-3100BC.
+Archaeologists have also discovered a settlement of pile dwellings that dates back to 5000BC.

 Tour Idrija Mercury Mine

-Learn the History of Salt at Secovlje Salina Nature Park
+Learn The History Of Salt At Secovlje Salina Nature Park

-If you want to throw a little education into your visit, head for Secovlje and see salt being produced the old fashioned way.
-Salt has been produced here for 700 years and is the northern most salt flat in the Mediterranean.
+If you want to throw a little education into your visit, head for Secovlje and see salt being produced the old-fashioned way.
+Salt has been produced here for 700 years and is the northernmost salt flat in the Mediterranean.
 The park also has some great hiking and cycling trails well worth exploring.

-Paraglide at Tolmin
+Paraglide At Tolmin

 If soaring amongst the clouds is your thing, then Tolmin is your destination.
 Set in the Triglav National Park, the huge mountains and green valleys, with winding rivers amongst it all, it is the ideal place to try this sport.
 Kobala Hill the best place to take off.

 A walk along the boarded walkways that chase the Radovna river through the gorge is an absolute must when in Slovenia.
 The trail runs for the 1600m length of the gorge, where you’ll see the river flowing over rapids and rocks before it descends 26m over the Šum waterfall.